thawdezin/thawdezin.github.io/index.md

 During my university studies, I gained experience in a variety of programming languages, including C, C++, Java, PHP, Python, and MATLAB.
 My projects covered a range of fields, including **image processing, artificial intelligence, web development, the Internet of Things, Android development, big data, high-performance computing, web scraping and web crawling.**

 After graduation, I chose a career in [mobile development](https://www.linkedin.com/in/thawdezin/), utilizing the skills and knowledge I gained in university.
 My programming expertise spans multiple languages, including Assembly (NASM) with a focus on compiler design and structure.
 However, I have a strong affinity for `Python` and `Dart`, and I am proficient in `Flutter` for mobile development.
-In my free time, I enjoy exploring cryptocurrencies, as well as learning Rust and continuing to hone my `Python` skills.
+In my free time, I enjoy exploring cryptocurrencies, as well as learning `Flutter` and continuing to hone my `Python` skills.

 ### Application, Projects and Experience